zendframework/zf2-documentation/docs/languages/en/ref/installation.rst

 Also, you should set an environment path named 'ZF2_PATH' in httpd.conf (or equivalent). i.e.  ``SetEnv ZF2_PATH /var/ZF2`` running Linux.

-`Rob Allen`_ has kindly provided the community with an introductory tutorial, `Getting Started with Zend Framework 2`_.
+If you want to download the package with Skeleton application, use the `Rob Allen`'s guide.
+He has kindly provided the community with an introductory tutorial, `Getting Started with Zend Framework 2`_.
 Other Zend Framework community members are actively working on `expanding the tutorial`_.